Verdicts and Settlements

 United Wisconsin Life v.
 Neust – Insurance Dispute – Multiple Settlements

 Richard Neust was wrongfully sued by a large insurance company, United Wisconsin Life.
-Though he owed the insurance company not a cent, the company demanded over $27, 000.00 in so-called reimbursement charges.
+Though he owed the insurance company not a cent, the company demanded thousands of dollars in so-called reimbursement charges.
 Bordas & Bordas attorney Scott Blass had represented Mr. Neust in a related matter and was there to help when Mr. Neust was sued.

 Bordas & Bordas filed a counterclaim, motions to dismiss and undertook discovery.
 The insurance company dragged the litigation out for over a year.
 Ultimately the federal judge assigned to the case dismissed United Wisconsin's claims and heard opening statements from the attorneys regarding Mr. Neust's counterclaim.
 After opening statements, United Wisconsin settled the counterclaim.
 The law firm representing United Wisconsin, Kreiner & Peters, was later sanctioned by the Court for its inappropriate conduct.

 Bordas & Bordas then pressed Mr. Neust's rights in state court, claiming malicious prosecution, abuse of process and other torts against United Wisconsin and Kreiner & Peters.
 After again retaining experts to prosecute the claim effectively, the cases settled confidentially.

 Evans v.
 Allied Waste – Trucking Wreck, Settlement